dubant/ressources/README.md

 - dyFObj.openForm('ressource')

 ## TODO
-- move all files concerning ressources to the module
-    + ressource.js
-    + ressource.json
-    + model
 - [here](/ressources/co/form) open ressource dynform
     + in CO
     + in module
 - [here](/ressources/co/search) open a directory based on ressources
 - Get CO menu to show #mainNav
 - show dynform for declaring ressource
-- load dynamically by adding urls onload of the module urlCtrl.loadByHash('#ressources.co') must be added urlCtrl.loadableUrls

 ## Ideas, proposals; wishList
-- thinkpad of ideas

 ## BUGS, ACTIONS
-- bugs that need attention
-- actions that need to be executed